14 Best Things to Do in Michigan City IN

 Michigan City IN

-The smooth textured rocks may contain holes and other unique textures
+The smooth-textured rocks may contain holes and other unique imprints

 3 – Take a Stroll through Friendship Botanic Gardens